Academics

 • Wellness

-In Kindergarten Wellness, the students are learning and practicing the 8 basic locomotor skills: walking, running, hopping, jumping, skipping, galloping, side-sliding, and leaping.
-In addition to this, students also learn the four major pathways, straight, diagonal, curved, and zig-zagged, while reinforcing their locomotor skills.
-The students learn about personal space and how to maintain it as well as general space and how to effectively work within general space.
-They participate in discussions about self-control and how it can help them to stay in their personal space.
-Kindergarteners work in small groups and in partnerships to develop cooperative learning skills.
+In Kindergarten Wellness, students learn and practice the eight basic locomotor skills of walking, running, hopping, jumping, skipping, galloping, side-sliding and leaping.
+In addition to this, students also learn the four major pathways, straight, diagonal, curved and zig-zagged, while reinforcing their locomotor skills.
+Students learn about personal space and how to maintain it as well as general space and how to effectively work within general space.

 Grade 1